-The exact cause is not known.
-But many factors are thought to be involved with the
+Experts don't know the exact cause.
+But many factors are thought to play a role with

-Canker sores are usually first seen in children and teens from the ages of 10 to 19.
+Canker sores are often first seen in children and teens between ages 10 and19.
+For

 outbreak.
 They can’t be spread from one child to another.

-Canker sores that keep coming back may be related to celiac disease, inflammatory
+Canker sores that keep coming back may be linked to celiac disease, inflammatory bowel

 What are the symptoms of canker sores in a child?